sabob/kudu/README.md

 The kudu module is a facade for the framework and most interaction with the framework is handled by the kudu module.

+There is one kudu instance per application.

-A new kudu instance is initialized by passing in a "target", an element ID where views will be rendered, and a "route" object which specifies which URLs map to which Controller.
+A new kudu instance is initialized by passing in a "target", an element ID where views will be rendered, and a "routes" object which specifies which URLs map to which Controllers.

 Here is an example setup.js file showing how to setup and create a kudu instance:

 ```javascript
 var kudu = require("kudu");

 // Import some controllers
 var homeCtrl = require("homeCtrl");
 var personCtrl = require("personCtrl");